-Each intermediary must maintain records for a three-year period, giving the effective date of the coverage on all newly issued contracts, and records indicating that the necessary suitability inquiry and replacement procedures were followed for each individually issued life (including annuities) and accident & health contract written or replaced.
+Each intermediary must maintain records for three years, giving the effective date of the coverage on all newly issued contracts, and records indicating that the necessary suitability inquiry and replacement procedures were followed for each individually issued life (including annuities) and accident & health contract written or replaced.
 Intermediaries shall retain policyholder records for at least three years after termination or lapse of the policy.
-Special reporting requirements apply to intermediaries who are or are an affiliate or are employed by an affiliate of a title insurance producer. [s.
-Ins 6.61]
+Special reporting requirements apply to intermediaries who are or are an affiliate or are employed by an affiliate of a title insurance producer.